rapidsai/deployment/source/guides/scheduler-gpu-requirements.md

 From a software perspective we recommend that the Python environment on the client, scheduler and workers all match.
 Given that the user is expected to ensure the worker has the same environment as the client it is not much of a burden to ensure the scheduler also has the same environment.

 From a hardware perspective we recommend that the scheduler has the same capabilities, but not necessarily the same quantity of resource.
 Therefore if the workers have one or more GPUs we recommend that the scheduler has access to one GPU with matching NVIDIA driver and CUDA versions.
 In a large multi-node cluster deployment on a cloud platform this may mean the workers are launched on VMs with 8 GPUs and the scheduler is launched on a smaller VM with one GPU.
+You could also select a less powerful GPU such as those intended for inferencing for your scheduler like a T4, provided it has the same CUDA capabilities, NVIDIA driver version and CUDA/CUDA Toolkit version.

 This balance means we can guarantee things function as intended, but reduces cost because placing the scheduler on an 8 GPU node would be a waste of resources.